 Like any modern western culture, Australia has many choices and the prices reflect what you are buying.
 So, for a very rough guide, restaurant meal prices can be between AUD $20.00 upwards to many hundreds of dollars.
 A meal from a salad bar, such as a salad roll or sandwich may cost you anything from AUD $5.00 to AUD $15.00.
 It's just too broad a question.
 I'm just hanging out to sink my teeth into yummy French food next week again.
-Plus the weather will be warmer in the norther side of the planet too. almost 6 years agoAnswered by Paul via WorldNomads.com
+Plus the weather will be warmer in the norther side of the planet too. about 6 years agoAnswered by Paul via WorldNomads.com

 Sorry I had a much better question but it made me scale it back to 140 characters...

 When I eat out and am not expecting anything special but a good normal meal out here (i live on maui)I would expect to pay any where from 7-12$ us.
 Anymore than that is somewhere that I'd go much more infrequently.
-It looks like I should expect a few more dollars 10-20$ aus on average, am I right? almost 6 years ago
+It looks like I should expect a few more dollars 10-20$ aus on average, am I right? about 6 years ago

 There's no doubt that food in the States is cheap... and servings are big.